History of the Pittsburgh Steelers: 1978–79: Third and Fourth Super Bowls

-1979

 The 1979 season was the last season of the dynasty.
 Bradshaw threw for over 3,700 yards and 26 touchdowns and John Stallworth had 1183 yards receiving.
 The Steelers finished 12–4, once again tops in the AFC Central.
 In the playoffs they defeated the Dolphins 34–14 and the Oilers 27–13, to meet the Los Angeles Rams in their fourth Super Bowl.

 The Rams had a number of ex-Steelers staff members, and thus knew all of their opponent's plays, audibles. and hand signs.
 With this knowledge, they played the Steelers hard for three quarters.
 Bradshaw threw three interceptions, but also had two long touchdown passes in the second half (one to Swann and one to Stallworth).
-The Rams couldn't recover and Pittsburgh won 31–19.
+The Rams could not recover and Pittsburgh won 31–19.

 The team's success in this era led to the expansion of its fanbase beyond its geographic region.
 Today, Pittsburgh remains among the league leaders in merchandise sales, and draws fans from across the country to its games.
-This loyal fan following is sometimes called Steeler Nation (predating the similarly popular '70s powerhouse, the Oakland Raiders Raider Nation) [Birth of a Nation: Capturing The Identity of a Region. byline, John Mehno], the term was coined by NFL Films as the producers studied the phenomenon of fans swarming Three Rivers from all directions and pronounced them the 'Steeler Nation'.
+This loyal fan following is sometimes called Steeler Nation (predating the similarly popular 1970s powerhouse, the Oakland Raiders Raider Nation) [Birth of a Nation: Capturing The Identity of a Region. byline, John Mehno], the term was coined by NFL Films as the producers studied the phenomenon of fans swarming Three Rivers from all directions and pronounced them the 'Steeler Nation'.
 They are known for employing the terrible towel (a bright yellow cloth) as its unofficial symbol (created by Myron Cope), and as a rallying sign during Steelers' games.